CERT-Polska/mquery/docs/configuration.md

 ```

 As you can see, variables from `.env` are used to specify mount point for
 the data volumes.
-You can also ignore this file, and edit docker-compose
+You can also ignore this file, and edit docker compose
 directly to your liking.